-To check the status of imports, navigate to the system menu ( \ n in the top right corner) of the web interface for FlexNet Manager Suite and choose either Data Inputs (in the Business Data tab) or System Health > System Tasks.
+To check the status of imports, in the web interface of FlexNet Manager Suite, navigate to the system menu (♥ ▼ in the top right corner) and choose either Data Inputs (in the Business Data tab) or System Health > System Tasks.

 Tip: If you need to interrupt the export from ServiceNow, disable the scheduled jobs in ServiceNow, and disable the relevant schedule(s) in FlexNet Beacon.